httplab/opman/guides/05_transactional.md

 end
 ```

 Why not to use regular ActiveRecord transactions?
-We can not prohibit regular transactions it still work,
+We can not prohibit to use regular transactions it still work,
 but we need more control.
 We need to know when transaction starts whether rollback happens or not and so on to
 handle sending emails, running workers and publishing messages from inside #perform.